zanedr/front-end-submissions-public/1703/mod-2/game-time/james-joe.md

 # Instructor:
 # Comments:

+- some long functions
+- could merge some classes together / move responsibility
+- for the most part i liked the design

 ## Functional Expectations

 * 4 - Application is fully playable and exceeds the expectations set by instructors